|Students & Families||FAQs||About||Resources for Administrators|

 Voice of Rio Grande | Click here to watch

 Ohio’s College Credit Plus can help you earn college and high school credits at the same time by taking college courses from community colleges or universities.
 The purpose of this program is to promote rigorous academic pursuits and to provide a wide variety of options to college-ready students.
 Taking a college course from a public college or university is free.
-That means no cost for tuition, books or fees.
+That means no cost to the family of public and private school students for tuition, books or fees.
 If you choose to attend a private college or university, you may have limited costs.

 Click on a topic to learn more.